So we were sitting in shul, spoiling our lunches at Kiddush this past Shabbos when my son turned to me and asked “Tatty, Why are we here?”

 Here is what I said.

 “I have thought long and hard about this and I don’t think it is very complicated.
-I think maybe we are here just to teach a kid how to throw the perfect spiral, turn two on a hot shot to 3rd and pick the perfect esrog.”
+I think maybe we are here just to teach a kid how to throw the perfect spiral, turn two on a hot shot to 3rd and pick the right esrog.”

 “We’re here to spend 5 hours looking for the last piece of chometz that your youngest sister hid, only to find it while looking for Sukkah decorations.
 Or maybe to watch Zaidy’s face turn purple eating Maror, as Savta reminds him that we are not going to the hospital tonight.”